holepunchto/get-file-format/README.md

 // png
 ```

-Can be used in combination with [get-mime-type](https://github.com/holepunchto/get-mime-type):
+It can be used in combination with [get-mime-type](https://github.com/holepunchto/get-mime-type):

 ```js
 const getFileFormat = require('get-file-format')